Tavia Wilson, Registered Massage Therapist, Combined Decongestive Therapist

 I have been working as a Registered Massage Therapist in Oakville since 2004.
 I am registered with the College of Massage Therapists’ of Ontario, a member of the Registered Massage Therapists’ Association of Ontario, and soon to be a member of the Society for Oncology Massage.

 There are so many aspects and benefits of Massage Therapy that I love.
 Being a part of a client’s recovery process, whether it be surgery, injury, cancer, stress, depression, etc. has been incredibly rewarding.
 That level of personal involvement continues to motivate me to learn a wider variety of techniques, and has in turn led to major advances in my clients’ health and well-being.

-Over the years I have expanded my interest and knowledge in areas such as Oncology Massage, Sports Injury Therapy, and incorporating Spider Tech Tape with the treatment of injuries.
+Over the years I have expanded my interest and knowledge in areas such as Manual Lymph Drainage, Oncology Massage, Bandaging and Compression Garment Fitting, Sports Injury Therapy, and incorporating Spider Tech Tape with the treatment of injuries.
 With every course I take and implement into my practice, I have seen positive results for my clients.
 I am also better able to educate them on their current conditions, and can use more varied approaches to treatment and rehabilitation.
 I continue my commitment to study different conditions, approaches, and treatments every day and to use this knowledge to inform my clients, so that together as a team we can achieve their goals.

 Randy Foster, BPE, Dip SIM, CAT(C), Certified Athletic Therapist